-Additionally, effective February 1, 2014, EIS acquired the assets of Electro-Wire, Inc. ("Electro-Wire").
+Effective February 1, 2014, EIS acquired the assets of Electro-Wire, Inc. ("Electro-Wire").
 Headquartered in Schaumburg, Illinois, Electro-Wire is a North American distributor and contract manufacturer of specialty wire and cable products with four locations in the U.S. and primarily serving the telecom and transit markets.
-Electro-Wire is expected to generate approximately \$100 million in annual revenues.
+Electro-Wire generates approximately \$100 million in annual revenues.